Objective

 Adding Knowledge Base to Prompt

-- Choose your knowledge base key (companyDocs).
+- Choose the knowledge base key (

 When ready with your Deployment choose Deploy, learn more about Deployment Versioning.

-To learn more about logs and retrievals see Logs and Knowledge Base Retrievals.
+To learn more about Traces see Traces.

 You’ve completed the setup for a Simple RAG system.
 Explore other Common Architecture patterns to see more advanced RAG implementations.